Skip to main content

 Students will explore DAW-based desktop music production techniques through their application to creative projects.
 These techniques will include virtual instrument sequencing, multimedia sound design and scoring, synthesis, signal processing, and mixing.
 Collaborative projects across media will be a prominent feature of the class.

 This course serves as an introduction to formal compositional techniques and processes as they pertain to creating original music.
-Students will analyze form and language in tonal and atonal music, learn to understand and apply select modern contemporary compositional techniques (such as set theory, serial process, minimalism, digital looping/layering, and spatial notation) through regular composition assignments, as well as study the scores and/or recordings of important works in the classical, jazz, and popular music idoms.
-Final project is the creation and recording of a complete work for mixed ensemble.
+Students will analyze form and language in tonal and atonal music, learn to understand and apply select modern contemporary compositional techniques (such as set theory, serial process, minimalism, digital looping/layering, and spatial notation) through regular composition assignments, as well as study the scores and/or recordings of imporant works in the classical, jazz, and popular music idioms.
+The final project is the creation and recording of a complete work for mixed ensemble.

 Examination of 20th century art music from the western canon.
 On a rotating basis, topical foci may include electronic and electro-acoustic music, symphonic and large ensemble concert music, opera and vocal music, chamber music, and music from historically under-represented groups.
 Lectures and presentations supplemented by score study, critical listening, readings in contemporaneous literature, lab work, criticism and cultural history.